CloudBreadPaPa/MLOps-Databricks/README.md

 ![Adding an Azure Pipeline Variable](./images/01AddingPipelineVariables.png "Adding an Azure Pipeline Variable")

 > NOTE: The variable must be called *databricks.token*
+> Also, add *databricks.host* variable to set databricks host.
+Host name was had-codeded in pipeline code as *https://westeurope.azuredatabricks.net* and it has changed to *https://adb-XXXXXXXXXXXX.azuredatabricks.net/* pattern.

 ![Azure Pipeline Variables](./images/02AddingPipelineVariables.png)